ugur-sa/portfolio/src/content/posts/HowICreatedAFinancialDatasetAndTrainedBERTOnIt.md

 </p>
 ```

-After that I started to create a notebook to scrape the text from the articles and save them to an SQLite database.
-For the scraping part I used the BeautifulSoup library.
-In the following code snippets I will shortly explain how I did it:
+I then started to create a notebook to scrape the text from the articles and store it in a SQLite database.
+For the scraping part, I used the BeautifulSoup library.
+The following code snippets will explain how I did it:

 ```python
 res = requests.get(link) # link is the URL of the article